WAnoukh/WAnoukh.github.io/docs/collections/_projects/shadertoy.md

 ### Menger Sponge

 Then I wanted to spice it a bit by rendering the Menger sponge, the 3D version of the Sierpinski carpet.
-Thank to an [Inigo Quilez article](https://iquilezles.org/articles/menger/), I was able to render the sponge.
+Thanks to an [Inigo Quilez article](https://iquilezles.org/articles/menger/), I was able to render the sponge.

 You can watch it interactively [__here__](https://www.shadertoy.com/view/DlBSzm) on Shadertoy.